lexach91/team-5-january-hackathon/README.md

 * [HTML5](https://en.wikipedia.org/wiki/HTML5) was used to structure webpages.
 * [CSS3](https://en.wikipedia.org/wiki/CSS) used for styling the website.
 * [JavaScript](https://www.javascript.com/) was used to add interative content.
+* [JQuery](https://code.jquery.com/jquery-3.6.0.js) was used to add interative content.
 * [Git](https://git-scm.com/) was our version control system.
 * [GitPod](https://www.gitpod.io/) was used as local IDE and repository.
 * [GitHub](https://github.com/) as our remote repository.